jwang5949/Crunch-App-/README.md

 There will be: 4 Screens 1) Calendar Main Screen; displays the amount of free time and the schedule of the day with the view of the calendar 2) Event screen: close up view to the event include the time date location alarm notes 3) Add Event screen: ability to customize the event that the user wants to schedule in their free time or during their day including the time data location alarm notes 4) Setting screen: changes to the setting of the overview of the app including the calendar that the user is using and the alarm sound and the start of the week

-External services
+External services: none

-API: google maps EventKit

 Views, View Controllers, and other Classes

 Views 4 views
-View Controllers View controller → Navigator controller → 2 other view controller Other Classes //I don’t know
+View Controllers View controller → Navigator controller → 2 other view controller Other Classes
 Data models

-// I don’t know what data models

 MVP Milestones